 Looking for some great ways to save money this year?

-The start of the new year is exhilarating for me; reflecting back on a successful 2017 and more so looking forward to all my dreams and desires for the 12 new months to come.
+The start of the new year is exhilarating for me, reflecting on a successful year and, more so, looking forward to all my dreams and desires for the 12 new months.

 Finances are usually part of most people’s goals for the year.